tangentyh/notes-of-tan/docs/backend/redis-notes.md

        - loop: perception of other sentinels — sentinels can `PUBLISH` via command link and receive via their subscription, for piggybacked message, ignore if same ID as self in the message, update states according to the message if other sentinels
        - configuration propagation — as the above `__sentinel__:hello` loop, but only accept configurations with larger Raft epoch (see leader election below)
      - to master, slaves and other sentinels — sentinel `PING` other servers in 1 Hz, with possible response `+PONG`, `-LOADING`, `-MASTERDOWN`
-       - subjective down — if no valid response for `down-after-milliseconds` in sentinel configurations, `SRI_S_DOWN` will be ORed to flags; opinion may vary among sentinels
+       - subjective down — if no valid response for `down-after-milliseconds` in sentinel configurations, `SRI_S_DOWN` will be ORed to flags; opinions may vary among sentinels
-       - objective down — ask other sentinels, `SRI_O_DOWN` ORed if subjective down for a quorum, `quorum` set in sentinel configurations and can vary among sentinels
+       - objective down — after `SRI_S_DOWN` detected, the sentinel asks other sentinels, `SRI_O_DOWN` ORed if down for a quorum, `quorum` set in sentinel configurations and can vary among sentinels
          ```
          SENTINEL is-master-down-by-addr <ip> <port> <current_epoch> <run_id_or_star>
          ```